 In principle, DIT does not offer any financing possibilities for doctorates.
 In externally funded research and development projects, however, doctoral positions are often advertised as well.
 A position as a research assistant may have to be organised independently of the doctorate.
 Foundations offer a variety of scholarships.

 You are considering a doctorate, but you do not yet know what this means or how to proceed?
 The best thing to do is to come to the information event "Doctorate - How does it work, is it for me?
 The event takes place twice a year (once in German and once in English).
 The dates for these and other events can be found under Events.
-In addition, you can get individual advice at the Graduate Center.
+In addition, you can get individual advice at the Graduate Centre.

 This includes seminars, workshops and exercises on topic identification and exposé, literature research and management, didactics, ethics and data protection.